Northwestern Engineering Company

 Found in 8 Collections and/or Records:

-Scope and Contents The Papers contain nine folders and one book, Paving the Way: The Life Morris E. Adelstein by Howard Shaff and Audrey K. Shaff (1970).
+Scope and Contents From the Collection: The Papers contain nine folders and one book, Paving the Way: The Life Morris E. Adelstein by Howard Shaff and Audrey K. Shaff (1970).
 There are eight folders of photographs and one folder with two issues of The National Jewish Monthly magazine (1944-1945).

 Scope and Contents Series contains 1 folder with two issues of The National Jewish Monthly and a book on Morris E. Adelstein and Northwestern Engineering Company.